 The following is a list of the legislative priorities identified by IAFP for the 2018 Legislative Session.

 - Workforce: Protect existing funding for the Primary Care Loan Repayment Program.

-- Scope of practice protection.
-IAFP is opposed to legislation that would erode physician’s ability to practice within their full scope.
-To this end, IAFP is aware of the following legislative initiatives that will be discussed during the 2017 session:
+- Scope of practice protection: IAFP is opposed to legislation that would erode physician’s ability to practice within their full scope.

 - Pharmacy Statewide protocols.
 IAFP will monitor the legislation put forth to ensure patients care and the physician-patient relationship is not compromised.

 - Direct entry midwives.
 The IAFP opposes direct entry midwives due to their lack of educational and medical training, and the impact this gap in education has on caring for their patients.

 - Naturopathic physicians.
 The IAFP opposes the licensure and recognition of naturopathic physicians because of the manner in which this group practices (i.e. do not follow evidence based practices).

 - Prior Authorization: The Iowa Medical Society has proposed legislation to reform the current prior authorization process across the three managed care companies administering Iowa’s Medicaid program.
 Their proposal includes reform for a consistent timeline for prior authorizations, prohibition against retrospectively reviewing MCO-approved prior authorizations, as well as paying physicians for administrative time required to complete a prior authorization.
 The IAFP supports this prior authorization reformation.

 - Medical Cannabis: The IAFP will work in collaboration with the Iowa Legislature to make corrections to the cannabis program in Iowa passed in 2017.